truiteAtomique/HomeLab/README.md

 The SOC Homelab is divided into isolated network zones connected through virtual bridges in Proxmox.
 FortiGate manages perimeter control, pfSense handles internal segmentation, and the SOC centralizes log collection and incident response.

 ## Network Zones

+Each network zone represents a logical subnet.
+These subnets are implemented at the VM level (inside the firewalls and connected hosts), not directly on the Proxmox bridges.
+Bridges act as Layer 2 virtual switches, providing connectivity within each zone, while the gateways and IP addressing are configured within the virtual machines (e.g., FortiGate and pfSense).

 | Zone             | Bridge | Subnet          | Description                            |
 | ---------------- | ------ | --------------- | -------------------------------------- |